coroutineDispatcher/ultimate_germany_emigration_guide/README.md

 Unfortunately, because of the Corona Virus situation, I was unable to to go with a regular meeting about adress registration (Anmeldung).
 So I sent the letters by mail.

 In a couple of days you would need to check your mailbox for any letters from the KVR office you sent the letters to.
+And just a weak later you should receive your Tax id information.
+After you have the Tax Id, you can go to any bank and open a bank account.

+## I don't need a tax id
+Yes you do need a tax id, unless you are working illegally.
+And you cannot have a bank account without a Tax id.